Compressed Sensing Plus Motion (CS+M): A New Perspective for Improving Undersampled MR Image Reconstruction: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 A central limitation of Magnetic Resonance Imaging (MRI) is the linear relation between the number of necessary measurements to form an image and the acquisition time.
-This constraint causes negative effects including~\cite{Zaitsev::2015,Hollingsworth2015,havsteen2017movement}: (i) sensitivity to motion causing image degradation, (ii) reduced clinical throughput and (iii) patient non-compliance which introduces more artefacts during the image formation.
-Thus, a central challenge in MRI is to respond to the question $-$ \emph{How to decrease the long data-acquisition time?}
+This constraint causes negative effects including~\citep{havsteen2017movement,Hollingsworth2015,Zaitsev::2015}: (i) sensitivity to motion responsible for image degradation, (ii) reduced clinical throughput and (iii) patient non-compliance, generating more artefacts during the image formation.
+Thus, a central challenge in MRI is to respond to the question $-$ How to decrease the long data-acquisition time?

-There have been different attempts to answer this question.
-These attempts can rely on two categories: hardware-based or software-based approaches.
-The approaches from the first category aim to redesign the internal mechanisms of the scanner.
-However, despite of the continuous development of technologies, at the present, there is no evidence that the MRI data-acquisition time problem can be solved using a hardware-based approach~\cite{Zaitsev::2015,Majumdar::2015}.
+There have been different attempts to answer this question, which {solutions} can be divided into two categories: hardware-based or software-based approaches.
+The former ones aim to redesign the internal mechanisms of the scanner.
+However, despite the continuous development of technologies, at present, there is no evidence that the MRI data-acquisition time problem can be solved using a hardware-based approach~\citep{Majumdar::2015,Zaitsev::2015}.
 This is primarily due to both the physical limitations of gradient hardware, and the physiological limits imposed for safe pulse sequences.

 Unlike hardware-based approaches, the second category has shown significant potential for effectively reducing acquisition times.
-This is particularly due to the advent of Compressed Sensing (CS) in MRI~\cite{Lusting::2007}, which is motivated by the solid mathematical foundations of CS~\cite{CandesStable2006,Donoho::2006}.
-The key idea of CS in MRI is to form an image $-$ represented in an appropriate transform basis $-$ from a considerably reduced finite-dimensional subset of \emph{k}-space data acquired in an incoherent manner.
+This is particularly due to the advent of Compressed Sensing (CS) in MRI~\citep{Lusting::2007}, which is motivated by the solid mathematical foundations of CS~\citep{CandesStable2006,Donoho::2006}.
+The key idea of CS in MRI is to form an image - represented in an appropriate transform basis - from a considerably reduced finite-dimensional subset of \textit{k}--space data acquired in an incoherent manner and relying on sparsity principles.

+Notwithstanding that the body of literature has evidenced powerful results when using CS methods for MR image reconstruction, in what follows we show that there still is significant room for improvement in terms of reconstruction quality in the context of spatio-temporal MRI reconstruction.
+Namely, in this work we introduce a mathematical framework to improve undersampled MR image reconstruction in a dynamic setting which we call \textit{Compressed Sensing plus Motion} (CS+M).

+The central idea of our CS+M model is to compute, \textit{in a single model}, a compressed sensing for fast MRI reconstruction loss, and an energy model derived from the complex motion patterns in the scene (i.e. from physiological or involuntary motion).
+More precisely, we frame the image reconstruction task as a unified minimisation problem, which is efficiently solved by an alternating scheme.
+Whilst this is an important part of our solution, our main contributions are: